-If a student wishes to change their options outside of the examination entry window they must apply for permission in writing through their senior tutor or other college officer using the change of options form available
+If a student wishes to change their options outside of the examination entry window they must apply for permission in writing through their senior tutor or other college officer using the change of options form available from their college office.
+Applications for alterations of options will not be processed until a late entry fee payment has been received.

-2.5 Examination entry
+2.5 Written examinations